 Step 1

-Row 1: Start with a magic ring.
-Crochet 2 chain stitches, which count as the first half double crochet.
-Then crochet 7 half double crochets.
-You should have a total of 8 stitches in the row.
-Place a marker in the first stitch (the second chain you made at the beginning) so you know where the first/last stitch is..
+Row 1: Make a magic ring.
+Crochet 2 chain stitches (these count as the first half double crochet) into the magic ring.
+Then crochet 7 half double crochets into the ring.
+You now have a total of 8 half double crochets in the row.
+Place 1 stitch marker in the first half double crochet (that is, the 2nd chain stitch made at the beginning) so you know where the first/last stitch is.
+To tighten the hole in the magic ring, pull the loose yarn end.

-If you’re unsure how to crochet a magic ring with half double crochets, see the video below.
-Keep in mind that in the video we close the ring, but in this pattern, we work in rows instead and do not close the ring.
+If you are unsure how to crochet a magic ring with half double crochets (Magic ring with half double crochet), see the video below.
+Keep in mind that in the video we close the ring, but in this pattern we work in rows instead and do not close the ring.

-Place a marker in the second chain in the beginning.
-You should have a total of 16 stitches in the row.
+You will now have a total of 16 stitches in the row.
+Turn your work.

 Step 2

-Row 4: Crochet 2 chain stitches, then make 3 half double crochets in the second stitch.
+Row 4: Crochet 2 chain stitches, then work 3 half double crochets in the 2nd stitch.

-*Skip one stitch.
-In the next stitch, crochet (all in the same stitch) 1 single crochet, 2 chain stitches, and 3 half double crochets*.
-Repeat this sequence (between *...*) across the row, and finish by making 3 half double crochets in the last stitch (the one belonging to the chain from the previous row).
+Repeat the sequence *...* across the entire row, but finish by making 3 half double crochets in the last stitch (the stitch that belongs to the chain from the previous row).
+Turn your work.

-If you're unsure how to make a single crochet, see the video below.
+If you are unsure how to crochet a single crochet, see the video below.

 Step 3

-Row 5–7: Crochet 2 chain stitches.
-Then make 3 half double crochets in the second stitch (the chain stitches do not count as a stitch).
+Rows 5–7: Crochet 2 chain stitches, then work 3 half double crochets in the 2nd stitch (the chain stitches do not count).

-Crochet 1 single crochet, 2 chain stitches, and 3 half double crochets, all into the chain space from the previous row.
-Repeat this sequence across the row, and finish by making 3 half double crochets in the last stitch (the one that belongs to the chain from the previous row).
+Repeat the sequence *...* in every chain space from the previous row.
+Finish by making 3 half double crochets in the last stitch (the stitch that belongs to the chain from the previous row).

-Row 8: Chain 1.
-Finish by crocheting single crochets along the top edge.
-The exact number isn’t important, but for a clean and even look, it’s recommended to crochet the same number of stitches on both sides of the center point.
+Row 8: Finish by crocheting along the opening edge: make 1 chain stitch, then 1 single crochet in each stitch across.
+The exact number is not crucial, but for a neat and even look, it is recommended to crochet the same number of stitches on each half.

-NOTE: Do not cut the yarn when you finish your second half.
+Note!
+Do not cut the yarn when you have finished your second piece.

-If you’re unsure how to fasten off your yarn, see the video below.
+If you are unsure how to fasten off, see the video below.

 Step 4